kostiantynvoiku/robotframework-docker-dummy/README.md

 # Acceptance testing using Robotframework + Docker + Allure

-This is the short guid how to run Robotframework in 2 ways: inside Docker and locally.
+This is the short guide how to run Robotframework in 2 ways: inside Docker and locally.

 ## Running tests inside Docker container
 ### Requirements: